 Following concerns regarding the quality of PE provision, the Government announced that from 2014, primary schools in England would receive additional funding called the PE and Sports Premium.

+Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
+In most cases, the DfE determine how many pupils in the school attract the funding using data from the January 2017 school census.
+Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.
 Schools are free to choose the best way of spending the money but must use the funding to improve the quality of the PE and sport activities they offer their pupils.

-We believe that physical education, physical activity and outdoor education both supports and complements our ethos and values.
+At Burdett-Coutts school, we believe that physical education, physical activity and outdoor education both supports and complements our ethos and values.
 Through PE and opportunities within sports, we actively encourage the development of high moral and spiritual values, self-motivation, independence and self-reliance to empower our pupils to make a real difference, not only to their own lives but to the wider community.

 After discussions with the governing body, it was decided that the money would be spent on subsidising the development of a range of after school clubs and activities based around physical activity.
 This helped us to finance: